History and Change

 “They don’t speak, but they put images in our heads to communicate with us.”

-“And they make an extraordinary purring sound which seems to balance the whole spirit.”
+“The only sound they make is a smooth vibration which seems to balance the whole spirit.”

 “What happened to all the cities?”
 I ask.